 As a public company CEO, Britt now answers to both the board and public shareholders.
 His operational authority is unchanged, but strategic decisions are now subject to greater external scrutiny, quarterly earnings calls, and public filing requirements.

-CTO: Ryan King
+Co-founder and director: Ryan King

 Board composition